 About Caerphilly Castle

-Caerphilly Castle is a vast thirteenth century Anglo-Norman stronghold built to defend against Welsh prince Llywelyn ap Gruffudd.
+Caerphilly Castle is a vast 13th century stronghold built to defend against Welsh prince Llywelyn ap Gruffudd.
 Today managed by Cadw, it presents some of the most magnificent examples of medieval architecture, and provides a glimpse into Wales’ fraught history.